pagkly/Zed/Investopedia3/Halo Effect.md

 Halo Effect
 ## What Is the Halo Effect?

 The halo effect is a term for a consumer's favoritism toward a line of products due to positive experiences with other products by this maker.
-The halo effect is correlated to brand strength, [brand loyalty](https://www.investopedia.com/terms/b/brand-loyalty.asp), and contributes to brand equity.
+The halo effect is correlated to brand strength, [[brand loyalty]](https://www.investopedia.com/terms/b/brand-loyalty.asp), and contributes to brand equity.

 The opposite of the halo effect is the horn effect, named for the horns of the devil.
 When consumers have an unfavorable experience, they correlate that negative experience with everything associated with a brand.